PWK#

 predict(X)[source]#

-Predict prevalences for the given data.
+Predict class prevalences for the given test data.

 Parameters: